 Hemorrhoids come in two varieties.
 The internal type sprout from within the rectum.
 External hemorrhoids develop on the anus itself.
 Either way, stools passing by them can cause pain and bleeding.

 But simple self-help measures can ease the ordeal of most hemorrhoids and allow healing.
-In this month’s Harvard Men’s Health Watch, I asked Dr. Jacqueline Wolf, a gastroenterologist and associate professor of medicine at Harvard-affiliated Beth Israel Deaconess Medical Center, about effective steps you can take to care for hemorrhoids—and when it’s time to seek out a procedure to remove them.
+Dr. Jacqueline Wolf, a gastroenterologist and associate professor of medicine at Harvard-affiliated Beth Israel Deaconess Medical Center, offers effective steps you can take to care for hemorrhoids—and when it’s time to seek out a procedure to remove them.

 What helps hemorrhoids

 Here are six self-help tips to ease hemorrhoid pain and promote healing: